 Emma was elected by her peers after speaking passionately about the Scottish Youth Parliament’s current campaign POVERTY: See It Change It and on how Girlguiding Scotland members can actively support the campaign and help to tackle child and youth poverty.

 Emma Rattray said: “Being voted to be one of the Girlguiding Scotland representatives for the Scottish Youth Parliament is a great opportunity and I intend to take the most from this amazing experience.

 “I want to the next two years encouraging my fellow Girlguiding Scotland members to give their opinions on Scottish Youth Parliament Members’ Motions and campaigns so that we can truly represent Girlguiding Scotland’s voice on key issues affecting young people in Scotland.

 “We have been given a voice and what we say with our voice today will shape the future we live in tomorrow.”

-Denise King, Girlguiding Scotland CEO, said: “I was very impressed by Emma’s speech about Scottish Youth Parliament’s POVERTY: See It Change It campaign and how she would engage Girlguiding Scotland members on the issue of poverty.
+Denise Spence, Girlguiding Scotland CEO, said: “I was very impressed by Emma’s speech about Scottish Youth Parliament’s POVERTY: See It Change It campaign and how she would engage Girlguiding Scotland members on the issue of poverty.